How to Build an Amazon Affiliate Store Using WordPress

 Running a store can be hard.
 Even if you don’t have to put up a physical storefront and you decide to keep your retail operation strictly online, you still have tons of things to worry about.
 Unless you’re selling digital goods, having enough storage and staying well-stocked can be challenging.
 Having to ship the things people buy from you is another activity you could likely do without.

 There are ways you can focus only on making the sale and leave the inventory and shipping concerns to someone else.
 Running an Amazon Affiliate Store is among the more popular ways of running what is essentially a retail business while focusing only on marketing and making the sale.
+The first step towards that goal would be creating an affiliate website with an affiliate WP theme or turning a site you already have into an affiliate store with the help of affiliate marketing Plugins.

 What Is an Amazon Affiliate Store?